Beal-Smith rushes for 3 TDs, Wake Forest eases past Campbell

 Campbell: This ended the fall season for the Camels, who’ve indicated they’ll pass on playing a potential spring schedule set up by the Big South Conference.

-Wake Forest: The Demon Deacons are slated for what will become an open week for the second time in three weeks before hosting Virginia on Oct.
+Wake Forest: The Demon Deacons are slated for what will become an open week for the second time in three weeks before playing host to Virginia on Oct.
 17.